tomit4/git_presentation/README.md

 ## What Is Git And Why Is It Everywhere?

-Git was created in 2005 by the famous software engineering team over at The Linux Kernel, including Linus Torvaulds, creator of the Linux kernel.
+Git was created in 2005 by the famous software engineering team over at The Linux Kernel, including Linux's own creator, Linus Torvaulds.
 Prior to 2005, the Linux kernel had used a Version Control System known as Bitkeeper.
 The decision to create Git arose out of the breaking down of the relationship between the Linux community and Beetkeeper, which had